1. Why has this guidance just been issued now?

 This should be discussed with your line manager in the first instance, this should include making your manager aware of your reasons for wanting to cancel and when you intend to take leave at a later date.
 Everyone is being asked to plan 'some' leave and it is fully understood that where holidays have been cancelled, travel and events are restricted and there will be less of a need for staff to use their leave as they would have done prior to the COVID 19 outbreak.
 We would simply ask all staff to plan some time off during the coming months so that managers can be assured that staff are rested and in good health, that they will have the resources to run their Service when it is needed and that when restrictions are relaxed not everyone is trying to take large amounts of annual leave at the same time.
 If managers are asked to approve several requests for the same time off it is likely to lead to some staff members being disappointed when it is refused and we must ensure consistency of approach and fairness when it comes to approving or refusing requests for time off.

-4. I have already taken time off during April as the Council had indicated that pre booked leave during this time would remain unless there was a work requirement for me to cancel, now that guidance has changed can I have the time back?
+5. I took time off in April as the Council had indicated that pre booked leave during this time would remain unless there was a work requirement for me to cancel, now that guidance has changed can I have the time back?

 We are trying to be as fair as possible to everyone in the circumstances and the new guidance only took effect from the 1st of May.
 As it is so early in the current leave year the majority of staff will still have adequate holidays available to take a break later in the year.
 In very exceptional circumstances where several weeks of annual leave have already been taken and circumstances outwith a member of staff's control has resulted in them not getting the benefits of that time off as planned (such as a booked holiday that was cancelled) we will consider returning a proportion of leave taken to help ensure that the staff member has adequate time available for a break later in the year.
 Any such request will be dealt with on a case by case basis by the Senior Leadership Group and staff members should discuss this with their line managers who will seek guidance from HR Business Partners.
 Managers should keep in mind the amount of leave already used by staff members when having discussions around future planned leave.
 We would ask that all parties deal with this in a reasonable and consistent manner.